-The enforcement process begins with the identification of violations, either through NRC inspections or investigations, or through a licensee report, or by substantiation of an allegation.
+The enforcement process begins with the identification of a potential violations of a regulatory requirement, either through NRC inspections or investigations, a licensee report, or substantiation of an allegation.

 All violations are subject to consideration for civil enforcement action; some violations may also be considered for criminal prosecution by the U.S. Department of Justice.
 After a potential violation is identified, it is assessed in accordance with this Policy.
-The NRC's enforcement assessment process is fact driven, performance based, and, when appropriate and possible, risk informed.
-The NRC reviews each case being considered for enforcement action on its own merits to ensure that the severity of a violation is characterized at the level appropriate to the safety significance of the particular violation.
+The NRC reviews each case being considered for enforcement action on its own merits to ensure that the severity of a violation is characterized at the level appropriate to the safety or security significance of the particular violation.